DataDog/documentation/content/en/profiler/enabling/dotnet.md

 .NET 6<br/>
 .NET 7
 <div class="alert alert-warning">
-  <strong>Note:</strong> The beta for lock contention is only available for .NET 5+ and only in .NET 6+ for allocation profiling.
+  <strong>Note:</strong> The beta for lock contention is only available for .NET 5+, only in .NET 6+ for allocation profiling and .NET 7+ is required for live heap profiling.
 </div>

 Supported languages